Naptwen/USG_Massive/README.md

 # :basketball: USG_Massive

-This package is for paraller Asynchronized python multi process This project is for the massive running program for cloud service
+"This package is used for parallel, asynchronous multi-processing in Python.

+This project is designed for running large-scale programs on cloud services."

 ## :heart_eyes: Requirements
 python 3.9.0 <=